 2.1 Sample collection

-An outdoor research trial was performed using four pig (Sus scrofa domesticus) carcasses weighing approximately 70 kg each.
+An outdoor research trial was performed using four pig (Sus scrofa domesticus) carcasses weighing approximately 70 kg each deposited on the soil surface.
 The facility was located at an open eucalypt woodland site with sandy clay topsoil on the outskirts of Sydney, Australia.
 A 3-month period of carrion decomposition was performed (January-April 2013) allowing sufficient influx of decomposition by-products into the surrounding soil.
-A 30 cm VOC-Mole™ Soil Probe (Markes International Ltd., UK) was inserted into the ground at each experimental site to collect VOCs from the soil.
+A 30 cm VOC-Mole™ Soil Probe (Markes International Ltd., UK) was inserted into the ground near the torso of each carcass at each experimental site (and at the centre of each control site) to collect VOCs from the soil.
 A Tenax TA/Carbograph 5TD dual sorbent tube (Markes International Ltd.) was connected to the external side of the VOC-Mole™ soil probe cap and soil gas was collected using an ACTI-VOC air pump (Markes International Ltd.) for 15 minutes at 100 mL/min.
-[20]Sorbent tubes were sealed with brass storage caps, wrapped in aluminium foil, and transported to the laboratory in an airtight glass jar.
+Details of the setup used in this study have been previously reported [20].
+Sorbent tubes were sealed with brass storage caps, wrapped in aluminium foil, and transported to the laboratory in an airtight glass jar.
 VOC samples were collected after 3 months of decomposition (t0) when the remains were skeletal.
-To mimic the animal scavenging process were manually removed from each site after 3 months (t0).
-VOC samples were collected at t0 and again after 3 months (t1) and 7 months (t2) to investigate the trace decomposition odour profile in the soil.
+To mimic the animal scavenging process, remains were manually removed from each site after 3 months (t0).
+VOC samples were collected at t0 immediately following removal of the remains and again after 3 months (t1) and 7 months (t2) to investigate the trace decomposition odour profile in the soil.

 2.2 Control and blank collection